Six of the newcomers hail from PA while three are from NY

 Dukes head to Washington, D.C.
 Thursday

-Joseph Setting enters his ninth season at the helm of the Duquesne rowing program.
+Joseph Setting enters his tenth season at the helm of the Duquesne rowing program.

 In 2007, exactly eight months after his hiring, he guided the Dukes' to a third place finish at the 2007 Atlantic 10 Women's Rowing Championship, the highest finish ever attained by the program since joining the Atlantic 10 Conference in 1996.
 The previous best finish was seventh in 1999, 2001 and 2005.

-In the eight Atlantic 10 Championships that Coach Setting has overseen, the Dukes have captured thirteen total medals, including seven gold, three silver, and three bronze.
-The most recent medals came at the 2013 Atlantic 10 Championship in the Freshman 8+ (gold) and the Freshman 4+ (gold).
+In the nine Atlantic 10 Championships that Coach Setting has overseen, the Dukes have captured fifteen total medals, including seven gold, four silver, and four bronze.
+The most recent medals came at the 2014 Atlantic 10 Championship in the Varsity 8+ (bronze) and the Third Varsity 8+ (silver).
 The Dukes Lightweight 4+ from the 2007 season set a conference championship course record time that has yet to be eclipsed.
-There have been a total of nine student-athletes named as All-Conference selections over Coach Setting's tenure.
+There have been a total of thirteen student-athletes named as All-Conference selections over Coach Setting’s tenure.

-At the Dad Vail Regatta, the largest collegiate race in the country, in 2013, Coach Setting led the Dukes to a program first appearance in the Varsity 8+ grand final, achieving a 4th place finish.
-In 2014, the Varsity 8+ once again returned to the grand final, finishing 5th, while the Freshman 4+ achieved the bronze medal in the grand final.
-The Dukes captured silver medal placements for three consecutive years (2007-2009) in the Freshman 4+ event.
+At the Dad Vail regatta, the largest collegiate race in the country, Coach Setting has led the Varsity 8+ to the grand finals three consecutive seasons (2013-2015).
+The appearance in 2013 was the first time in program history the Varsity 8+ gained a berth into the most prestigious event at the regatta.
+At the recent 2015 Dad Vail, the Varsity 8+ placed 6th in the grand final while the Freshman 8+ took home a bronze medal in a tightly contested race.
+The Dukes captured silver medal placements for three consecutive years (2007-2009) in the Freshman 4+ event in addition to achieving a bronze medal in 2014 in the same event category.
 Other appearances in grand final events were made by the Lightweight 4+ (2007 and 2009), the Varsity 4+ (2011), and the Freshman 8+ (2012).

 In addition to the successes at the A-10 Championship and the Dad Vail, over Coach Setting's tenure, the Dukes have competed in the Intercollegiate Rowing Association regatta as one of six teams chosen to race in the inaugural Lightweight 4+ event at 2007 IRA, finishing fourth in a tightly contested race.
 Also in 2007, the Dukes Lightweight 8+ achieved a national ranking as high as 11th in a US Rowing coaches poll.
 Following the 2011 season, the first Duquesne rower in program history, Rachael Thornton, was selected to the U23 Lightweight squad.